mahmoodhamdi/daily_challenge/README.md

 [Score of a String](https://leetcode.com/problems/score-of-a-string/description/)

-You are given a string `s`.
+You are given a string s.
 The score of a string is defined as the sum of the absolute difference between the ASCII values of adjacent characters.

 **Example 1:**